-Dale Bayliss has spent a lifetime of dedicated hard work in the Emergency Medical Services (EMS), as a Registered Nurse in Emergency, Special Care Unit / ICU, as a Flight Nurse, Flight Paramedic, as a Volunteer Firefighter and as a dedicated educator in all EMS programs for many years.
+Dale Bayliss has spent a lifetime of dedicated working hard in the Emergency Medical Services (EMS), as a Registered Nurse in Emergency, Special Care Unit / ICU, as a Flight Nurse, Flight Paramedic, as a Volunteer Firefighter and as a dedicated educator in all EMS programs for many years.
 We are all “Keeping others alive despite the forces of nature, predetermined fate and our ultimate destiny.”

 My Pledge: “I will change the world if only one person at a time.”

-As an instructor for over twenty years, I was privileged to teach over a thousand students and I was happy that I could help make our EMS profession a better one.
+As an instructor for over twenty years, I was privileged to teach over a thousand students, and I was happy that I could help make our EMS profession a better one.
 Sadly, the EMS profession is struggling with copious amounts of loss.
 I have lost some of my students, lost some of my friends, and we have all lost people that matter to us.
 This loss has affected me profoundly, as it has so many others.
 PTSD and Compassionate Fatigue are robbing us of our team members, friends, and family.
-The people we lost needed help that never came and I think future losses are completely avoidable.
+The people we lost needed help that never came, and future losses are completely avoidable.

 I also think that over time we will learn that we all suffer some degree of PTSD due to our line of work; we are constantly exposed to pain, suffering, and death in the most sudden and intense circumstances.
 Front-line healthcare workers, rescue personnel, law enforcement personnel, and soldiers have some of the highest rates of suicide out of all the Canadian professionals.
 I want to do my share to help decrease these losses and one of the ways I can do that is to remind everyone that we need to help our coworkers more than we ever have before, but most importantly we need to help ourselves.
-We can’t continue to ignore the hurt and pain helping others creates.
+We cannot continue to ignore the hurt and pain helping others creates.
 We need to learn to talk about it and reach out when our coping mechanisms fail.
-We can’t bring back the ones we’ve already lost, but we can honor their memories by creating a world where no one is left behind.
+We cannot bring back the ones we have already lost, but we can honor their memories by creating a world where no one is left behind.

 A world where every single life matters.
-Every.
-Single.
-One.
+Every single one!

-Amazingly, I have just finished book two, Between Life & Death, and this book will forever be my biggest gift to my EMS family, and to my late therapy dog, Tinsel, who was stolen from me by cancer.
-Book two is my attempt to reach the hearts of people and show them that EMS is a wonderful and a rewarding career; yet, at the same time share the risks and potential for harm that can occur.
+I then published and finished Book #2, Between Life & Death, in October 2017 and this book will forever be my biggest gift to my EMS family, and to my late therapy dog, Tinsel, who was stolen from me by cancer.
+Book #2 Between Life & Death, is my attempt to reach the hearts of people and show them that EMS is a wonderful and a rewarding career; yet, at the same time share the risks and potential for harm that can occur.
 The normal feelings of helplessness and grief can have a price on our souls, but I am living proof that no matter what happens we can get through it.
-I hope this book encourages people to help themselves and each other with dealing with stress, life’s challenges, personal challenges, and PTSD from a real life approach.
-Call it simply, life’s lessons to share.
-It will be released in Fall 2017.
+I hope this book encourages people to help themselves and each other with dealing with stress, life’s challenges, personal challenges, and PTSD from a real-life approach.
+It has been a huge hit with many readers.

 Book #2 – Between Life & Death: Surviving the Darkness is my Inspirational EMS Book to help all people deal with stress, life’s challenges, personal challenges and fight the effects from PTSD from a real-life approach.
 Many events were real and other parts are fictional or related to events that have happened in the past.
 Call it simply life’s lessons to share.
 I will help carry your pain and I will help carry you over the roughest days.
-This book is much more different then my first book.
+This book is much more different than my first book.
 I promise to take you for the ride of your life while responding with us in the back of an Ambulance.
 We will respond to emergency calls right out of the worst of the worst events and make the best out of the possible outcomes.
 It will be a very entertaining and realistic adventure.
-Just hang on and I promise to bring you back on the other side of hell.
+Just hang on and I promise to bring you back to the other side of hell.

 Nothing is impossible with determination and the support of our amazing friends and co-workers.